BF-FrontEnd-class-2023/home/student-bios/iradukundajp.md

 ![image](/student-bios/img/IMG-5780.jpg)

-> _My name is Jean Paul IRADUKUNDA,I am 29 years old,I am from Rwanda and I live
+> My name is Jean Paul IRADUKUNDA,and I am 29 years old.I am from Rwanda, but
-> in Bornem/Antwerp._
+> currently reside in Bornem, Belgium since moving here in 2019.
+In my home
+> country, I studied Applied Economic Statistics.

 ## **Education and Certificates**

 - A2 Dutch language certificate.
 - A2 French certificate.
-- 2015-2019 Bachelor of Applied Economic Statistics at National university of Rwanda.
+- Bachelor of Applied Economic Statistics at National university of Rwanda.
-- 2009-2014 High school diploma at LYCEE DE KIGALI Rwanda.
+- High school diploma at LYCEE DE KIGALI Rwanda.

 ## **Hobbies**

-1. Travelling
-2. Music
-3. Reading books
+I like traveling :airplane:,listening to music :music:,watching football:tv: and
+doing sport::basketball: :volleyball: as well,

 For more
 info:[linkedin](https://www.linkedin.com/in/iradukunda-jean-paul-459ba413b)